tyrael9/valgrind-ios/README.md

 ```

 Suppose the directory is copied to `/var/root/valgrind-ios`, you could use the following command
-to run Valgrind on ls:
+to run Valgrind on ls.
+Note that you must be root in order to run Valgrind.
 ```
 VALGRIND_LIB=/var/root/valgrind-ios/lib/valgrind /var/root/valgrind-ios/bin/valgrind ls -l
 ```